Skip to Content

 How can I tell if I have a yard leak?

-It’s usually pretty straight-forward for most people to tell that they have a leak.
+It’s usually pretty straightforward for most people to tell that they have a leak.
 If there is a large pool of water, a wet spot, slow drops falling or water is gushing and spewing out of a pipe – a leak is pretty obvious.
 However, the most common and expensive leak that a homeowner may face is a yard leak.
-Yard leaks may not be that obvious to detect because the service line where underground pipes are buried is located several feet below the ground in your yard, or in the irrigation system.
-Since a yard leak may not be that easy to spot, here are few tips and signs to help you determine if you have one.
+Yard leaks may not be that obvious to detect because the service line where underground water pipes are buried is located several feet below the ground in your yard, or in the irrigation system.
+Since a yard leak may not be that easy to spot, here are a few tips for how to detect a water leak in the yard.

 Check Your Water Bills

-One of the first signs of a yard leak may come in the form of a large water bill.
+To start learning how to find a water leak in your yard, check your water bill.
 If there is a significant increase in your bill that is not due to a seasonal change, such as filling up the swimming pool during the summer or taking longer baths during the winter, it may be due to a water leak.
 Compare your water bills from the previous months to see if it has suddenly spiked.
 If there are no obvious leaks, wet spots of dripping water faucets in and around your home, then it may be a hidden yard leak.

 Telltale Wet Spots

-If there’s a damp or wet spot in your yard, where water is pooling and the rest of the area is dry, that could also be the sign of a yard leak.
-As long as you don’t have a pre-existing low or uneven spot on the lawn where water usually collects either when it rains or the sprinklers have been on, you can pretty much conclude that the area has suddenly become soggy underfoot because of a yard leak deep below the surface.
+If there’s an unexplained wet spot in the yard, where water is pooling and the rest of the area is dry, that could also be the sign of a yard leak.
+As long as you don’t have a pre-existing low or uneven spot on the lawn where water usually collects either when it rains or the sprinklers have been on, you can pretty much conclude that the area has suddenly become soggy underfoot because of an underground water leak deep below the surface.

 If there’s an extra lush patch of green grass in your yard, it may be because of a yard leak.
-If there is an underground leak in your yard, the extra water leaking out will supply the surrounding grassy area with additional moisture that will help the grass to grow faster and result in a lush, green appearance.
-So if that lush green patch of grass suddenly appears, unfortunately, it may not be because of your green thumb – but because of a yard leak.
+If there is an underground water leak in your backyard, the extra water leaking out will supply the surrounding grassy area with additional moisture that will help the grass to grow faster and result in a lush, green appearance.
+So if that lush green patch of grass suddenly appears, unfortunately, it may not be because of your green thumb – but because of a backyard water leak.